 The Purchasing Department manages the expenditures of all college funds to achieve the maximum value per dollar spent.
-Illinois Central College’s purchasing procedures are consistent with the Illinois Public Community College Act and represents the intentions and goals of it Board of Trustees.
+Illinois Central College’s purchasing procedures are consistent with the Illinois Public Community College Act and represent the intentions and goals of its Board of Trustees.

 - At least 51% owned and controlled by persons who are minority, women or designated as disabled